projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 units to be ignored.
 If some DMAR unit(s) are marked as ignored, they would not be enabled.

-Hypervisor creates VM0 domain using the Normal World’s EPT table of VM0 as address translation table when creating VM0 as Service OS.
+Hypervisor creates VM0 domain using the Normal World's EPT table of VM0 as address translation table when creating VM0 as Service OS.
 And all PCI devices on the platform are added to VM0 domain.
 Then enable DMAR translation for DMAR unit(s) if they are not marked as ignored.